lxm11r/ServerlessMicroservices/Challenges/04-FrontDoor.md

 ## Challenge

 * Add Azure Front Door to your platform
-* Add Access restriction so your web app will only be available through Front Door
 * Use Azure for monitoring Access reports
 * Use Azure Front Door to monitor Metrics
 * Use Azure Front Door to monitor protocols